ajdiaz/timeline/man/tl.1.md

 \<reply\>

-: A response to a previos Timeline event.
+: A response to a previous Timeline event.

 \<score\>